KEEP PARTNERS (INTERNATIONAL)

 Rhododendron Education Trust, UK

 The Trust has been supporting KEEP since its inception 16 years ago.
-Their support has been priceless for the organisation of training and workshops intended to strengthen the capacities of tourism professionals.
+Their support has been priceless for the organization of training and workshops intended to strengthen the capacities of tourism professionals.

 The Intrepid Foundation, Australia

-As part of Australia’s Intrepid Travel organisation, The Intrepid Foundation strives to aid the local community promoting small campaigns in healthcare, education, human rights, child welfare, and environmental and wildlife protection.
-The Foundation contributes to the grassroots work of other non-governmental organisations, primarily in areas where Intrepid Travel operates a branch.
+As part of Australia’s Intrepid Travel organization, The Intrepid Foundation strives to aid the local community promoting small campaigns in healthcare, education, human rights, child welfare, and environmental and wildlife protection.
+The Foundation contributes to the grassroots work of other non-governmental organizations, primarily in areas where Intrepid Travel operates a branch.